 Safer® Brand Clothes Moth Alert Trap

 The Safer® Brand Clothes Moth Alert Trap uses strong pheromones to lure adult moths and trap them.
-Our clothes moth traps offer a cost-effective and easy-to-use natural pest control solution to moths damaging your rugs, carpets, and clothing.
-Our clothes moth traps lasts up to 12 weeks as they trap adult moths, not larvae.
+Our clothes moth traps offer a cost-effective and easy-to-use pest control solution for the moths damaging your rugs, carpets and clothing.
+Our clothes moth traps lasts up to 12 weeks.
+These traps capture adult moths only.

-Using our clothes moth traps gives you effective moth control and an easy way to identify a problem if moth deterrents such as mothballs or moth repellents are not working.
+Use Safer® Brand clothes moth traps for moth control and to provide an easy way to check for the presence of these moths.
+Also use if other moth deterrents, including mothballs or moth repellents are not working.

-We recommend using our clothes moth traps to attract the clothes moth and then Safer® Brand Flying Insect Killer to kill the clothes moth and other flying insects on contact.
+We recommend using Safer® Brand clothes moth traps to attract clothes moths and then Safer® Brand Flying Insect Killer to kill the clothes moth and other flying insects on contact.
 This trap-spray combo is the perfect 1-2 punch to eliminate moths and prevent moth holes in clothes.

 What Do Moths Eat?

-Interestingly enough, moths are not your main worry when dealing with clothing damage.
-Instead, you should worry about pesky clothes moth larvae.
-These larvae are so persistent that your clothing can very quickly turn into moth clothing.
-Moth larvae love to snack on wool, cashmere, and other animal hair fibers and can easily destroy hundreds of thousands of dollars in clothing in a very short amount of time.
-Pheromone moth traps attract adult moths and kill them before it's possible for them to reproduce.
+Interestingly enough, adult moths should not be your main concern when dealing with clothing and fabric damage.
+Instead, you should worry about clothes moth larvae.
+These larvae are so persistent that your clothing can very quickly turn into moth chow.
+Moth larvae love to snack on wool, cashmere and other animal hair fibers and can easily destroy hundreds of thousands of dollars in clothing in a very short amount of time.
+Why do pheromone moth traps such as the Safer® Brand Clothes Moth Alert Traps work so well?
+They attract adult moths and kill them before it's possible for them to reproduce.

 Directions for Use:

 - Hang clothes moth traps at eye level in closet and rooms to be protected.
 Pay special attention to items containing wool, cashmere, or other animal hair.